Lake Almanor, California

 St. Bernard Lodge is a central and unique Lassen and Lake Almanor lodging location for travelers en route from/to to other surrounding National Parks such as Lassen Volcanic National Park, Crater Lake National Park in Oregon, Yosemite National Park, or Redwood National Park.

-St. Bernard Lodge is a beautiful rustic inn-style bed and breakfast (B&B) whose second floor has 7 rooms and can sleep up to 22.
+St. Bernard Lodge is a beautiful rustic inn-style bed and breakfast (B&B) whose second floor has 7 rooms and can sleep up to 20 guests.
 The restaurant and tavern on the first floor can feed up to 50 guests.
 St. Bernard Lodge accepts RVís and campers are invited to explore the many campgrounds within 10 miles of the Lodge.

 Lake Almanor Map and Directions